BibleTools

 by

-In studying the seven churches of Revelation 2-3, we have found that all have one thing in common: the need to overcome.
-Some eras receive more chastening and harsher criticism than others do, yet Christ admonishes even the "best" or least criticized to overcome.
-This suggests that all these churches fall short of God's standard of holiness.
-All lack faith, hope, love, obedience, dedication, and responsiveness, among other aspects of character.
-All still produce the works of the flesh, man's carnal nature and selfishness.
+A study of the seven churches in Revelation 2 and 3 will show they all share one thing in common: the need to overcome.
+Jesus Christ, the Author of the letters, must criticize and chasten some more than others, yet He admonishes even the “best”—the least criticized—to overcome.
+This fact suggests that all the churches fall short of God’s standard of holiness.
+All lack faith, hope, love, obedience, dedication, and responsiveness, among other aspects of godly character.
+Comprised of human beings, each of the seven churches still produces the works of the flesh (Galatians 5:19-21) as a result of lingering carnality and selfishness, seeking to please the self before God.

-Since our Savior directly instructs all the churches to overcome, this series of Bible studies will address this vital matter.
-We will first look into the various impediments to overcoming—the sinful attitudes and conditions that hold us back.
-To begin, we need to see what part self-deception plays in concealing our true spiritual condition from us.
-If we hide our sins even from ourselves, we will never work to overcome them!
+Since our Savior directly instructs all the churches to overcome, Christians need to take His repeated admonition seriously.
+We need to understand the various impediments to overcoming—the sinful attitudes and conditions that hold us back.
+To begin, we will consider what part self-deception plays in concealing our true spiritual condition from us.
+If we hide our sinfulness even from ourselves, we will never work to overcome it!

-Comment: Self-deceit is an inherent part of man's emotional, mental and spiritual makeup.
-We have a hard time seeing it in ourselves because we are experts in hiding reality from ourselves and trying to hide it from others.
+Comment: A hallmark of humanity cut off from God is rampant deceit, and people do not stop at deceiving others.
+Self-deceit is an inherent part of man’s emotional, mental, and spiritual makeup.
+We have difficulty seeing it in ourselves because we are experts at hiding reality from ourselves and from others.
 However, we fool ourselves if we think we can hide our true nature from God.

 3. Is self-deceit tied to pride and ego?
 Isaiah 65:5; 66:2; Daniel 4:37; Matthew 23:12; Romans 12:3; Philippians 2:3.

-Comment: Our nature seeks to exalt itself above others, to esteem itself "holier than thou."
-We see this in those who esteem themselves as Philadelphian, while deeming all those around and not part of their group as "beneath" them and Laodicean.
-God will abase those who seek to exalt themselves, for He does not pay attention to the spiritually proud but to the contrite and humble.
+Comment: Our nature seeks to exalt itself above others, to esteem itself “holier than thou.”
+This attitude comes out in those who esteem themselves as Philadelphians, while deeming others, or those not part of their group, as Laodiceans, and thus not as spiritual or favored by God.
+Many times in His Word, God says He will abase those who seek to exalt themselves, for He does not pay attention to the spiritually proud but to the contrite and humble.

-Comment: Only by careful study of God's Word, the ultimate standard of thought, speech and conduct, can we know what is right and wrong.
-We must follow our study with honest and truthful comparison of those words with our own lives.
+Comment: Only by careful study of God’s Word, the ultimate standard of thought, speech, and conduct, can we know what is right and wrong.
+We must follow our study with an honest and truthful comparison of those words with our own lives (II Corinthians 13:5).
 If we read the words of God and walk away, forgetting what we saw, we deceive ourselves.
-None of us compares favorably with what we read in Scripture, so we must make changes.
-James says our religion—our practice of God's way of life—is vain if we omit either the positive instructions (visiting widows and orphans) or the negative ones (removing the spots from our character).
+None of us compares favorably with the godly standards found in Scripture, so we must make changes: repent.
+James says our religion—our practice of God’s way of life—is vain if we omit either the positive instructions (serving others) or the negative ones (removing the spots from our characters).

-Comment: James spells out our commission to care for the needs of others as a true test of our real—as opposed to our self-perceived—righteousness.
-Hebrews teaches us to exhort one another frequently to avoid becoming hardened by sin's deceitfulness and jeopardizing our salvation, just as so many Israelites failed to reach the Promised Land, their carcasses falling in the desert.
+Comment: James 1:27 spells out our commission to care for the needs of others as a true test of our real—as opposed to our self-perceived—righteousness.
+Hebrews 3:13 teaches us to exhort one another frequently to avoid becoming hardened by sin’s deceitfulness and jeopardizing our salvation, just as so many Israelites failed to reach the Promised Land.

-Deceiving ourselves about our own spirituality and running from the truth we see in God's Word are serious impediments to overcoming.
-If we remove our self-imposed blinders from our eyes, however, we will have taken the first step toward overcoming—and toward God's promise of eternal life in His Kingdom!
+Deceiving ourselves about our own spirituality and running from the truth we see in God’s Word are serious impediments to overcoming.
+Yet if we remove our self-imposed blinders, we will have taken a necessary step toward overcoming our human nature and putting on the righteous character of Jesus Christ.

 PO Box 471846